EmpBlitz/AquariumMonitor/README.md

 # Aquarium Monitor API

-A FastAPI project for simulating aquarium tank readings, storing them in a JSON file, and checking whether a tank is healthy or in alert state.
+A small FastAPI project for simulating aquarium tank readings, storing them in a JSON file, and checking whether a tank is healthy or in alert state.

 ## Features